JuliaGeo/NetCDF.jl/docs/src/strings.md

 ## `NC_CHAR` variables

-Dealing with `NC_CHAR` variables is a bit more complicated.
-This has 2 reasons.
+Dealing with `NC_CHAR` variables is a bit more complicated because of two reasons.
 First, the dimensions of the NetCDF variables do not match the dimensions of the resulting string array because of the additional `str_len` (or similar) axis that is introduced in the
 NetCDF file.
 So an n-dimensional String-Array maps to an (n+1)-dimensional `NC_CHAR` array.